elixir-ecto/ecto/README.md

 end
 ```

-This compact model/entity definition is the preferred format (unless you need a decoupled entity) and will be the format used from now on.
+This compact model/entity definition is the preferred format (unless you need a decoupled entity) and will be format used from now on.
 The model also defines both `Weather.new/1` and `Weather.assign/1` functions as shortcuts that simply delegate to `Weather.Entity`:

 ```elixir
 weather = Weather.new(temp_lo: 0, temp_hi: 23)